fmontserrat/birdbuddyexplorer/README.md

 If your account uses Google or Facebook SSO, you can create a new one from the Android or iOS app (log out, sign up and log back into your own account) and use those credentials for this app.

 *NOTE: The app does not access your feeder, only community data for with login is still necessary.
 There is no need to invite your new account into your feeder.*

+## Access without logging in

+At the login page select a bird from the list below the login input You'll be able to see reports without API access.
+No pictures, icons, sounds or other bird data outside of reports will be visible.